ruk·si

 Copy-on-Write - Cow

-• T is expensive to clone and want to avoid it at all costs.
+• Avoid Copying: T is expensive to clone and want to avoid it.

-• Receiver sometimes wants to mutate the T but not always.
+• Mutate Conditionally: receiver wants to mutate the T sometimes